 Intracerebral hemorrhaging causes the formation of blood clots in the brain that can vary in stiffness.
 Methods of evacuation differ based on the stiffness of the clot.
 In order to determine stiffness, the clot must be imaged in an MRI.
 Baseline readings of materials of different stiffnesses are needed to compare to clinical MR images for reference.
 From a few preliminary scans, the team design of suspending "clot" gels within a "brain" gel seemed to work well and is a good basis to continue the timeline outlined above.
 The gels will be more thoroughly imaged in an MRI to test both the resolution of the MRI and accuracy of contrast between stiffnesses.
 We also plan to utilize MTS testing to determine the Young's moduli of the gels made.
 This would allow for quantitative data to be collected that could relate to actual stiffness of the human brain and make the surgeon comparison of patient images to the database images even more useful.
 All in all, the goal is to continue to work towards verifying that the imaging software that measures stiffness using shear waves is working correctly and eventually be in a position to create a full database of "clot" gel photos.
-This would be particularly useful in an anatomically relevant phantom to better simulate the images of a patient's brain.
+This would be particularly useful in an anatomically relevant phantom to better simulate the images of a patient's brain where varying textures such as air and fluid pockets can be seen in comparison to the clots.